hannahdesmond/mastery-curriculum/chapter8/README.md

 favourite_things[:"sport"]
 ```

 > To write a symbol, add a semicolon `:` before a name.
-There's syntactic sugar, too: you don't need the quotes \(`""` around the symbol\).
-Also, you can ask a string to fetch its equivalent symbol very easily: simply send the string the message `to_sym` \(like how `to_f` worked for integers and floats\).
-Using symbols makes your code look super-programmery, and tells other programmers which objects they should expect to change, and which should stay the same.
+There's syntactic sugar too, you don't need the quotes `""` around the symbol.
+Also, you can ask a string to fetch its equivalent symbol very easily.
+Simply send the string the message `to_sym` \(like how `to_f` worked for integers and floats\).
+Using symbols makes your code look super-programmery, and tells other programmers which objects they should expect to change and which should stay the same.

-So, this is the first function of hashes: as a **key-value store** for named information.
+So, this is the first function of hashes - as a **key-value store** for named information.

 > This kind of key-value store in programming is sometimes called a **dictionary**.
-Sometimes, it's called a **lookup table** – because you can use dictionaries to look things up.
+Sometimes, it's called a **lookup table** because you can use dictionaries to look things up.

 ## Using hashes to control the flow of information

-One major value of a hash is that it can be used to refactor a conditional: especially if that conditional is getting too long.
+One major value of a hash is that it can be used to refactor a conditional, especially if that conditional is getting too long.
 Here's an example procedure.
 The object running this procedure berates you if you curse at it:

 ```eval-ruby
 curse = "dang"